artrocity/weekend-server-calculator/INSTRUCTIONS.md

 #### Server-Side:

-- [  ] * Create a `GET '/calculations'` route that will send the `calculations` array back to the client.
+- [ X ] * Create a `GET '/calculations'` route that will send the `calculations` array back to the client.
 When populated with data, this array needs to be shaped like this:
   * ```js
       [
         {